top of page

 Each journal type serves a purpose in the lesson and helps students to make sense of the mathematics in the lesson while making connections.

+Math journals are such a great asset to the math lesson.
+It can seem like another task to do, but it is totally worth it.
 Over the years, I've heard from parents that many of my former students still kept their notebooks.
 They left them on their shelf and wouldn't let their parents throw them out.
 Some students even went back to them, because they remembered they had good notes in there.
 The math journal can truly be a place of great learning no matter what age.
+However, it takes time to teach students how to record and write thoughtful things in a notebook.

 How do you use math journals?
 How do you make them accessible to all students?
 How do you do them virtually?
 Leave me a comment and share your ideas!